altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - recurringUser <bool> [DISK]: whether the user is new to the app or has already used it - to redirect to either signup or login
 - renameTag(Local|Uploaded) <str>: tag currently being renamed in LocalView/UploadedView
 - queryFilter <str>: contains the filter (if any) used to filter out tags in the query/search view
+- queryInProgress <bool>: if set to `true`, indicates that a query is currently taking place.
 - queryResult: {total: <int>, tags: {<tag>: <int>, ...}, pivs: [{...}, ...], timeHeader: {<year:month>: true|false, ...}}: result of query, brought from server
 - queryTags: [<string>, ...]: list of tags of the current query
 - rpivMap:<pivId> <str>: maps the id of an uploaded piv to the id of its local counterpart - the converse of `pivMap`